During the Annual Coordinated Election Period, which runs from October 15 through December 7 in 2019 you can:

 - switch from one Medicare drug plan to another Medicare drug plan; or,

 - drop your Medicare prescription drug coverage completely.

-For the first 45 days of each year, beneficiaries enrolled in managed care plans (known as Medicare Advantage) may leave their plan and return to Original Medicare.
-In 2019, this disenrollment period will run from January 1 to February 14.
-These beneficiaries may join Medicare Parts A and B, and they have the option of joining a stand-alone Part D plan during this period.
+During this period from January 1 through March 31, beneficiaries enrolled in managed care plans (known as Medicare Advantage) may leave their plan and return to Original Medicare or switch to another Medicare Advantage plan.
+Beneficiaries who choose to leave a private plan for traditional Medicare may join Medicare Parts A and B, and they have the option of joining a stand-alone Part D plan during this period.